Optimal Inspection and Maintenance Planning for Deteriorating Structural Components through Dynamic Bayesian Networks and Markov Decision Processes: Optimal I M planning through POMDPs

 \subsection{Point-based POMDP solvers}

 In principle, one could apply a value iteration algorithm \citep{Kaelbling_POMDP_1998} to solve a POMDP.
-While value updates are computed in a $|S|$-dimensional discrete space for an MDP, value updates for POMDP should be instead computed in a $(|S|-1)$-dimensional continuous space.
-The computation in the former case thus scales up considerably with the number of dimensions, increasing its computational complexity.
+While value updates are computed in a $|S|$-dimensional discrete space for an MDP, value updates for POMDPs should be instead computed in a $(|S|-1)$-dimensional continuous space.
+The computation thus scales up considerably with the number of dimensions, increasing the computational complexity.
 This fact is denoted as the curse of dimensionality.
 Moreover, planning in a horizon $t_N$ also suffers from the curse of history, as the number of potential action-observation histories scales exponentially with the number of time steps.
-Hence, solving POMDPs by applying a value iteration algorithm to the whole belief state $\mathbb{B}$, or even to a discretized belief space -grid-, becomes computationally intractable for practical problems.
+Hence, solving POMDPs by applying a value iteration algorithm to the whole belief state space $\mathbb{B}$, or even to a discretized belief space grid, becomes computationally intractable for practical problems.

-Relatively recent, efforts have however resulted in point-based solvers, able to solve high-dimensional state space POMDPs.
+Relatively recent, however, point-based solvers have emerged able to solve high-dimensional state space POMDPs.
 Point-based solvers compute value updates only based on a representative set of belief points.
 Several point-based solvers \citep{sarsop_POMDP,FRTDP_Conf2006,PerseusCONFSpaan2005} have been presented in the literature.
-The main difference between existing point based solvers is their basis for selecting the set of representative belief points.
+Their main difference is their basis for selecting the set of representative belief points.
 The reader is directed to \citep{Kostas_MOMDP_POMDP} for a detailed analysis of point-based solvers applied to infrastructure planning problems.

 In an I\&M planning context, the main objective is to identify the optimal policy, as explained in Section \ref{Sec:RBI}.
-Instead of constraining the policy with pre-defined decision rules, POMDPs' main objective is to find the sequence of actions ${a_0,...,a_t}$ that maximizes the expected sum of rewards for each belief $\mathbf{b} \in \mathbb{B}$.
-The value function is formulated as a function of beliefs:
+Instead of constraining the policy space with pre-defined decision rules, POMDPs' main objective is to find the sequence of actions ${a_0,...,a_t}$ that maximizes the expected sum of rewards for each belief $\mathbf{b} \in \mathbb{B}$.
+The value function is then formulated as a function of beliefs: